thwjoy/thwjoy.github.io/_posts/2025-02-11-gen-models.md

 The mean represents the average height, while the standard deviation indicates how much the heights vary from the mean.
 By fitting a Gaussian distribution, we can see how well our model captures the underlying data distribution.
 The curve illustrates the probability density function of the fitted normal distribution, showing the likelihood of different height values occurring in the population.
 This foundational concept is crucial for understanding more complex generative models that build upon the principles of normal distributions.

+The loss landscape here will be a two dimensional one, with the two dimensions being the mean and the variance.
+We could do gradient descent on this landscape to find the optimal parameters, but we can actually find with a bit of maths that we end up with the closed form solution for the mean and variance.
+It's worth trying to do this, hint take the gradient and set it to 0, then solve for $$\mu$$ and $$\sigma$$.

 The Manifold Hypothesis
 ======
 In high-dimensional spaces (like an image), data rarely lies in a simple Gaussian distribution, instead it's in a much more complex distribution.
-The manifold hypothesis is a key idea in generative modeling, suggesting that high-dimensional data (like images or audio) lies on a lower-dimensional manifold embedded within the high-dimensional space.
+The manifold hypothesis is a key idea in generative modeling, suggesting that high-dimensional data (like images or audio) lies on a lower-dimensional manifold (surface) embedded within the high-dimensional space.
 An intuitive way to think about is this is that there many combinations of pixels that form an image, but only some of those combinations look like images.

 For example:
 A 64x64 image of a face lives in a 4,096-dimensional space, but the set of all possible human faces occupies a much smaller subspace.
 Generative models aim to learn this underlying manifold and generate new samples that also lie on it.
 This hypothesis is crucial for models like GANs and VAEs, which seek to capture the data's latent structure - the underlying characteristics such as shape, colour, etc, and not just the pixel values.